Klavierstücke (Stockhausen): Klavierstück VI

 Klavierstück VI exists in four versions: (a) a piece not much longer than Klavierstück III, composed probably in May 1954, and discarded entirely; (b) a first "full-length" version, drafted by 12 November and finished on 3 December, with a fair copy completed on 10 December 1954; (c) a complete reworking of version b, probably completed by March 1955 (the version recorded a few years later by David Tudor); (d) the final, published version, which adds a great deal of new material, dating from 1960 or 1961.

 The first, discarded version of Klavierstück VI used symmetrical, fixed-register chords together with groups of grace-note chords around measured groups of single notes.
-The symmetrical pitch structure was probably modelled on the interlocking chords at the beginning of Webern's Symphony, but the narrow, claustrophobic high register of the piano piece and its "spasmodic, twitching rhythms" combine to give it a character suitable only for a short piece.
+The symmetrical pitch structure was probably modelled on the interlocking chords at the beginning of Anton Webern's Symphony, but the narrow, claustrophobic high register of the piano piece and its "spasmodic, twitching rhythms" combine to give it a character suitable only for a short piece.

 On 5 December 1954, shortly after completing the second version, Stockhausen wrote to his friend Henri Pousseur, expressing great satisfaction with his new piece, which had taken three months and now came to fourteen pages, and to Karel Goeyvaerts he wrote "It's pure, but alive".
 By January 1955, however, he had decided the harmony was not "clean" enough, and completely rewrote the piece again.)

 A notational innovation introduced in the final version of this piece is the graphical indication of tempo changes on a 13-line staff.
 A rising line indicates accelerando, a descending line represents ritardando, and the line vanishes altogether when there is a rest.
 This notation is more precise than the traditional indications.